 In addition, the consortium is developing “the unprecedented subsea separation technology” called HISEP for application in the field, as outlined by Petrobras.
 This is expected to enable the separation of the CO2-rich gas produced for reinjection into the reservoir still on the seabed.

 In the second half of 2023, the consortium plans to install the second definitive platform at the Mero field, the FPSO Sepetiba, which is also capable of producing up to 180,000 bpd.
-Petrobras further disclosed that it will put another two units into operation on the field by 2025.
+Petrobras intends to put another two units into operation on the field by 2025.
 This will bring the total number of units at the Mero field to five and correspond to 770,000 bpd of the installed capacity in the country.

 Mero is Brazil’s third largest field by volume of oil in place, behind only Tupi and Búzios, also located in the pre-salt Santos Basin.